 Least unexpected post of the year?
 Big day here yesterday - long, heavy shift.

-I took the opportunity to photograph various areas of improvement since the start of year.
+I took the opportunity to photograph various areas of improvement since the start of this year.
 Some of this may not look like much, but it is a massive change after what has basically been more than 2 years of neglect!

 The hedge extension is in place and standing firm